 - 2. Where a finding is made that a breach has occurred, authority to: - a. take no further action [MCC.cl.12(4(a)]; or - b. prepare and implement a plan to address the behaviour of the person to whom the complaint relates [MCC.cl.12(4)(b), (5) and (6)]. - 3.
 Authority to dismiss a complaint and if dismissed, the Committee must also determine reasons for the dismissal [MCC.cl.13(1) and (2)], subject to the following conditions: - a.
 The Committee will make decisions in accordance with the principles and specified requirements established in Code of Conduct Complaints Management Policy; - b.
 That part of a Committee meeting which deals with a Complaint will be held behind closed doors in accordance with s.5.23(2)(b) of the Act; - c.
 The Committee is prohibited from exercising this Delegation where a Committee Member in attendance at a Committee meeting is either the Complainant or Respondent to the Complaint subject of a Committee agenda item; - d.
-In the event of (c) above, the Committee may resolve to defer consideration to a future meeting at which the conflicted Committee Member is absent and a Deputy Committee Member is in attendance;
+In the event of (c) above, the Committee member is to recuse themselves from attendance at the meeting.
+Should this result in loss of a quorum at the meeting, the Committee may resolve to defer consideration to a future meeting at which the conflicted Committee Member is absent_and a quorum of members is present.

-It is also proposed that Council appoints 4 Councillors to be Members and 3 Councillors to be Deputy Members of the Complaints Committee for the 2019/2021 Term.
+It is also proposed that Council appoints all Councillors to be Members of the Complaints Committee for the 2019/2021 Term.
 This will be reviewed in October 2021 following the local government election.